EcmaTC53/spec/docs/Hardware Components/sensors/Moisture-SmartPrototyping-ZioQwiicSoilMoisture.md

 ## 2 Conformance

-This class specification conforms to the Sensor Class Pattern of ECMA-419, ECMAScript® Embedded Systems API Specification.
+This class specification conforms to the SoilMoistureSensor Sensor Class of ECMA-419, ECMAScript® Embedded Systems API Specification.

 ## 3 Normative References